timanttikuutio/cc1-notes/code/instructions.md

 # Instructions
-Install python 3.6 and run the file from command prompt or terminal
+Install python 3.6 and run the file from command prompt or terminal using "python StickyNotes.py"